Woman dead after residents served dishwashing liquid at California senior living facility

 “We can confirm three of our residents were recently transported to the hospital after mistakenly being served dishwashing liquid as drinking juice.
 We have been working with local authorities, who have informed us that one resident passed away.
 Our sincerest condolences are with the family.
 When this occurred, our staff immediately contacted authorities, and the residents were transported to the hospital for evaluation and treatment.
 We are conducting our own internal investigation, and the employees involved have been suspended until this investigation concludes.
 We will continue working with the police and Department of Social Services to fully review and assess the incident, after which we will take additional actions as needed.
 The safety and well-being of our residents remain our top priorities at all times.
 Out of respect for the people involved, we cannot comment further.”Atria Senior Living

-At this time, San Mateo Police are investigating the incident and would not share any additional information.
+As of Monday night, San Mateo Police are continuing to investigate the incident and have not shared any additional information.
+They say Atria Hillsdale is cooperating with the investigation.